MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 -	**Shell:** I generally recommend the Funnyplaying "IPS Ready" ones if you don't want to trim anything.
 If you don't use these, then you're on your own for how to prepare it - generally, you can follow guides for preparing a Pocket for an IPS screen kit.
     - RGRS: <a href="https://retrogamerepairshop.com/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut?pr_prod_strat=copurchase&pr_rec_id=d8b0186ad&pr_rec_pid=6280907751596&pr_ref_pid=6115075391660&pr_seq=uniform">FunnyPlaying Game Boy Pocket IPS Backlight Ready Shell Housing No Cut</a>
 -	**Screen Kit:** This is the important one.
 You need this specific type of kit - the Q5 IPS with OSD.
 It goes by many names, the maker is Hispeedido.
-Image below of what to look for.
 Laminated ones are *not* compatible, but kits that include a lit-up logo are fine to use.
 Make sure you DO NOT get the Game Boy Pocket version - it is not compatible!
     - RGRS: <a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a>
     - HHL: <a href="https://handheldlegend.com/products/game-boy-color-ips-lcd-q5-hispeedido">Game Boy Color IPS LCD Q5 - Hispeedido</a>
     - AliExpress: <a href="https://www.aliexpress.us/item/3256801650459088.html?spm=a2g0o.productlist.main.1.758e53f17WUFK2&algo_pvid=24ef67e3-d608-4269-a663-05eafed1bd17&algo_exp_id=24ef67e3-d608-4269-a663-05eafed1bd17-0&pdp_npi=3%40dis%21USD%2145.9%2145.9%21%21%21%21%21%4021224e9b16816641208271256d074d%2112000017802039303%21sea%21US%210&curPageLogUid=dCymHIE0cr4X">GBC Q5 IPS LCD Kit</a>
 -	**Lens:** I recommend you get an "IPS Lens" as the viewing area is slightly larger than the OEM one.
     - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-lenses-1/products/funnyplaying-game-boy-pocket-ips-retro-pixel-mod-led-hole-glass-screen-lens?variant=37635319988396">FunnyPlaying Game Boy Pocket IPS Retro Pixel Mod LED Hole Glass Screen Lens</a>
 - **Buttons:** Funnyplaying models are generally OEM-like (IMO), but you can also use OEM ones.
 Or any other maker of buttons!
-(Make sure you get Game Boy *Pocket* buttons.)
+(Make sure you get Game Boy *Pocket* buttons - Game Boy *Color* buttons will not fit.)
   - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-custom-pocket-buttons?variant=41432879169708">FunnyPlaying Game Boy Pocket Custom Buttons</a>
   - LabFifteen: <a href="https://labfifteenco.com/collections/game-boy-pocket-buttons">Custom buttons</a>
 - **Membranes:** Important, but very forgettable!
 You will need them even if you install tactile switches.